 Compost is like a multivitamin for your soil.
 Made of thoroughly decayed organic material used as a fertilizer, it encourages healthy plant growth, strong roots, and bountiful blooms and fruit.
 Creating compost is not just good for your garden, it’s also great for the planet.
 According to the Environmental Protection Agency, food scraps and yard waste make up more than 28 percent of what ends up in landfills.
 The DIY approach also beats buying bags of compost at a garden center, which can cost from $5 to $20 per bag, depending on the size.

-The secret to transforming yard debris and kitchen scraps into garden gold is a quality compost bin.
-You could always start an open compost pile in a corner of your yard, but it’s bound to become a smelly, unsightly invitation to insects and animal foragers before long.
-Enclosed compost bins offer a neater, easier solution that actually creates compost faster than traditional piles by regulating the temperature, moisture, oxygen, and bacteria levels in the organic material within the bin, helping it break down faster.
+The secret to transforming everyday organic material into garden gold is a compost bin.
+You could always start an open compost pile in a corner of your yard, but it’s bound to become a smelly, unsightly invitation to insects and animal foragers.
+Enclosed compost bins offer a neat, easy solution that creates compost faster than traditional piles by regulating the temperature, moisture, oxygen, and bacteria in the organic materials to help them break down faster.

-Compost bins come in a variety of shapes and sizes and styles.
-Which is best for you?
-That depends on how much organic waste you produce, the amount of space you have, and how you plan to use the finished product.
-Keep reading to understand more about how to identify the best compost bin for your needs—and to find out why the below options are some of our favorites:
+Compost bins come in a variety of shapes and sizes; the best one for you depends on how much organic waste you produce, the amount of space you have, and how you plan to use the finished product.
+Keep reading to understand how to zero in on your ideal compost bin—and find out why the following made our list as the best compost bins:

 - BEST OVERALL: FCMP Outdoor IM4000 Tumbling Composter

 - BEST FOR KITCHEN SCRAPS: Utopia Kitchen Stainless Steel Compost Bin